ethagnawl/rmuxinator/README.md

 - Can commands can all be moved into structs and computed up front?
 This might require writing a custom Serde deserializer for the Config type.
 - select window on attach (can this be handled by a pre-existing hook?)
+- attach if session exists instead of creating sesssion